juanmaroni/the-odin-project/README.md

 # [The Odin Project](https://www.theodinproject.com)
 Practice projects.

+## Overview
+I didn't bother too much making them for tiny screens.
+I wanted to build something that covered the project instructions and satisfied me, then keep moving on.

 ## odin-recipes
 ### [Project: Recipes](https://www.theodinproject.com/lessons/foundations-recipes)
 Basic HTML with a bit of CSS for fun.